• Skip to main content

 Torrenting: Which VPN service does it better?

-NordVPN clearly won the Netflix and streaming category.
+NordVPN won the Netflix and streaming category.
 What about torrenting?
 Can Proton VPN hold its own here?

 The most important feature of a VPN for torrenting is its ability to protect your IP address.
 Copyright holders look for people illegally torrenting their content and sue the hell out of them.
-Unfortunately, there have been reports of innocent people getting caught up in this lawsuits by accident.
+Unfortunately, there have been reports of innocent people getting caught up in these lawsuits by accident.
 And you really do not want to be targeted by such a lawsuit, even by accident.

 Beyond protecting your IP address, the second most important characteristic of a torrenting VPN is raw speed.
 So let's see how our competitors stack up on torrenting.